solana-labs/solana/docs/src/running-validator/validator-start.md

 Read more about [creating and managing a vote account](vote-accounts.md).

+## Stake your validator

+Until your validator is staked, it will be unable to vote, propose leader blocks, or collect rewards.

+Follow the instructions to [stake your validator](validator-stake.md)

 ## Known validators

 If you know and respect other validator operators, you can specify this on the command line with the `--known-validator <PUBKEY>`